tenkabuto/brandon.zeroqualms.net/_posts/2016-06-12-innovation-as-process-of-caring.md

 However, I think that this focus upon the result of the process of innovation (or innovating) have caused us to overlook what innovation really is.
 As a result, I think that we lack an understanding of what enables "innovations" to emerge and why, after a time, they lose their innovativeness.

 When we think about innovation, we should think about the process that preceded the result.
 We should think about the process of innovation, or innovating, as a process in which people care about something that others either do not care about or do not care enough about.

+By thinking about innovation this way, we can:

+1. better understand the process of innovation, which may increase the likelihood of "innovations" being produced
+2. see how things that were once considered to be "innovations" ceased to be regarded as innovative, outside of history books